Clinical Leadership Mentors

 Welcome to the Leadership Mentor page, which exists to support our South West region Clinical Leadership Mentors.
 These unique and important appointments have been created to foster and nurture the interest of all our medical trainees in leadership and management as they progress through their postgraduate training.

 A Mentor has been appointed in nearly every trust in the region and will be the focal point for trainees as they work within trusts and seek leadership and management development.
-Please refer to our list of Clinical Leadership Mentors for details on each region.
+Please refer to our list of Clinical Leadership Mentors (CLMs) for details on each region.

 Mentors will signpost trainees towards suitable quality improvement and leadership opportunities within and around their trusts.
 In accordance with the '70:20:10' model (now widely accepted as a useful framework for learning), this might include training courses, such as those offered by the NHS Leadership Academy South West and the national NHS Leadership Academy.
 Courses and programmes are also offered by our own Deanery and can be found under the '10%' button of the 'Leadership Development' page of this site.
 Mentors will also be linking trainees with shadowing opportunities (of NHS Graduate Management Trainees, or senior managers, or even Trust Board members) in order to further develop their leadership awareness.
 They'll also be helping trainees to engage in quality improvement projects and activities around their trusts.
 And the Mentors will foster coaching and mentoring for their trainees by seeking out suitable 'matches', using existing databases and their own knowledge to help them do this.